mlpack_range_search - range search

 Default help info.

 Get help on a specific module or option.
-Default value ’’. --input_model_file (-m) [string] File containing pre-trained range search model.
+Default value ’’. --input_model_file (-m) [unknown] File containing pre-trained range search model.
 Default value ’’.

 --leaf_size (-l) [int]

 Leaf size for tree building (used for kd-trees, vp trees, random projection trees, UB trees, R trees, R* trees, X trees, Hilbert R trees, R+ trees, R++ trees, and octrees).
 Default value

 Upper bound in range (if not specified, +inf will be used.
 Default value 0.

 If true, O(n^2) naive mode is used for computation.

 File containing query points (optional).
 Default value ’’.

 Before tree-building, project the data onto a random orthogonal basis. --reference_file (-r) [string] Matrix containing the reference dataset.
 Default value ’’.

 --seed (-s) [int]